 Music was provided in two sessions.
 The brilliant Andrew Gallagher recited a Brahms piano piece, before congregation-member Ruth Sheppard performed a number of songs.
 Our connection with Andrew is an interesting one: Harriet first met him whilst working as a teaching-assistant during her gap-year at The Wye Valley School, in Bourne End.
 He’d been learning the piano for just over a year but was already a master, so Harriet asked him to join her for an end-of-term concert held in St Luke’s, the Sunday after her last clarinet lesson with her teacher.
 Since then, he’s been in the Sunday congregation several times and attended the London trip in the summer, but he’s now studying at the famous Purcell School, so he’s home much less often.
 With an air of modesty to him, he conceals genuine talent, and while listening to him it’s easy to forget that what he’s playing is entirely from memory.
 Given how short a time he’s been learning, I’m sure that by the time he leaves Purcell, he’ll be a star.

 Today (Sunday) saw the Eucharist attendees arriving for the special Harvest Festival service, and it was lovely to have such a gorgeous display at the altar.
-Gifts of food were brought up to the front during the first hymn, and next week they’ll be assembled into boxes to be distributed to elderly parishioners.
+Gifts of food from Flyp were brought up to the front during the first hymn, and next week they’ll be assembled into boxes to be distributed to elderly parishioners.